Steam On, Steamboat: The World's Tallest Active Geyser Has Another Record Year

 "In the 1960s, there was another period where there were more than 20 eruptions per year," says Erin White, Yellowstone National Park's hydrologist.
 "Prior to that, there were dormant periods of more than 50 years."

-She's stood right next to Steamboat as it was venting steam.
+She has stood right next to Steamboat as it was venting steam.
 "It is incredibly powerful," White says.
 "It's like standing next to a jet engine."

 Steamboat's reawakening is an opportunity for researchers to try to answer some fundamental questions about how geysers work.